jiuguaiwf/jiuguaiwf.github.io/_pages/about.md

 # About me

 Hi!
-This is Fang Wan, a first year PhD student in Computer Science at Stony Brook University supervised by [Professor Yi Liu](https://jacoblau0513.github.io/).
+This is Fang Wan, a second year PhD student in Computer Science at Stony Brook University supervised by [Professor Yi Liu](https://jacoblau0513.github.io/).

 Currently, my research interest is GenAI.